 - a.
 Inventory audits can be used when undetected access to the vendor location is not likely or compliance purchases are otherwise not feasible to determine alleged fraud or abuse of the WIC Program. - b.
 An inventory audit compares the quantity of WIC food items at the beginning of a month with the quantity of WIC food items at the end of the month, minus sales receipts to non-WIC customers and redeemed WIC food instruments during that month.
 If the comparison demonstrates that a vendor's transactions exceeded the amount of WIC food items available for sale, the vendor may have overcharged the WIC program. - c.
-Procedures for conducting an inventory audit - i.
+Procedures for conducting an inventory audit

+- i.
 Two (2) vendor coordinators, including one will be from the State agency, must conduct the store audit.
 When visiting the store, the investigators will advise store management that they are conducting a monitoring visit that will include inventory counting. - ii.
-Each investigator will do a count of each WIC item except peanut butter, peas and beans. independently count the WIC items.
+Each investigator will independently count the WIC items.
 Both investigators must agree on the count.
 Once the count is agreed, it is documented. - iii.
-Ask the vendor if any WIC food instruments have not yet been deposited.
-Record any food instrument numbers not yet deposited by the vendor.
-If the food instruments are at another location, have the vendor call the State agency with the numbers.
-These food instruments will be excluded from the audit. - iv.
-Document a Food Price Reporting List and complete the standard Vendor Monitoring Instrument and required training.
-It is recommended that one investigator complete the monitoring while the other completes the store audit. - v.
+Document a Food Price Reporting List and complete the standard Vendor Monitoring Instrument and required training. - iv.
 Before leaving the location, review the forms with the store's manager/director and have them sign and date the forms.
-Make sure that the vendor's entire WIC inventory of items being evaluated has been seen, counted, and properly recorded.
+Make sure that the vendor's entire inventory of items being evaluated has been seen, counted, and properly recorded.
 Check with the store's manager/director to ensure that the store's entire WIC inventory has been counted; vendors often keep WIC items in stockrooms or other locations within the confines of the store.

-- Ensure that the vendor is given proper credit for their entire inventory. - vi.
+Ensure that the vendor is given proper credit for their entire inventory. - v.
 If any discrepancies were noted on the Vendor Monitoring Instrument form, go over the discrepancies with the store manager/director.
-Advise them that any discrepancies noted must be corrected as discussed. - vii.
+Advise them that any discrepancies noted must be corrected as discussed. - vi.
 Revisit the store at the end of the inventory audit period.
 As with the first visit, two (2) investigators conduct the monitoring form and inventory audit.
 Use the Vendor Monitoring Instrument and Food Price Reporting List.
 Count the same WIC inventory as before.
-The investigator completing the monitoring instrument will obtain copies of the vendor's receipts and invoices and bank deposits for those food items during the audit period.
+The investigator completing the monitoring instrument will obtain copies of the vendor's receipts and invoices for those food items during the audit period.
 If those records are not available, the manager or director will be asked to send them to the State agency within ten (10) working days. - 1.
-Failure to provide these documents is considered a violation of the Vendor Agreement. - viii.
-All food instruments redeemed of the vendor's redemption during the audit period will be reviewed by the State agency.
-The State agency will provide the following calculations: - Beginning inventory + Vendor's invoices = Total available for sale. - 2.
+Failure to provide these documents is considered a violation of the Vendor Agreement. - vii.
+All food instruments redeemed during the audit period will be reviewed by the State agency.
+The State agency will provide the following calculations: - 1.
+Beginning inventory + Vendor's invoices = Total available for sale. - 2.
 Total available for sale Ending inventory = Total sold. - 3.
 Compare the total sold of each item with the total of each item obtained from redeemed food instruments and sales receipts redemption records. - 4.
-If the total from food instruments and sales receipt redemption records exceeds the total sold by the vendor, then multiply the exceeded amount by the lowest retail price obtained during the visits to determine the overcharge amount.
+If the total from food instruments and sales receipt redemption records exceeds the total sold by the vendor, then multiply the exceeded amount by the lowest retail price to determine the overcharge amount.